 Should I build an emergency fund before making RRSP contributions?

-Yes.
-A starter fund of $2,000–$5,000 is strongly recommended as the minimum liquidity buffer before making larger, less-liquid contributions.
-The tax benefit of an RRSP never outweighs the massive financial risk of taking on high-interest credit card debt if an emergency strikes and you have zero cash.
+n most cases, yes.
+A starter fund of approximately $2,000 to $5,000 provides a minimum liquidity buffer before you make substantial RRSP contributions.
+The tax benefit of an RRSP may not compensate for the cost of taking on new high-interest debt if an emergency occurs while you have no accessible savings.

 Is it better to pay off debt or keep cash?